 Admittedly, this economic model has many advantages and, as the discussions progress in the various markets, the progress made in the pioneering countries will certainly generate a lot of interest among French banks.

 Banks are increasingly open and automated, building a distribution network.
 BaaS is an industry based on open banking APIs that allow banks to lend their license and infrastructure to technology companies.
-The leasing of banking infrastructure (license, payment processing, card issuance, compliance), instead of creating it or buying it for other players, is an extremely new phenomenon but which is rapidly growing. with the growth in the number of fintech startups.
+The leasing of banking infrastructure (license, payment processing, card issuance, compliance), instead of creating it or buying it for other players, is an extremely new phenomenon but is rapidly growing. with the growth in the number of fintech startups.